cgibsonmm/finding-solutions/README.md

 **After class:** Study together, ask questions, teach each other and queue up with your TA!

-### STEP 3: Post your questions in the parking lot
+### METHOD 3: Post Your Questions in The Parking Lot

 ![](https://media.giphy.com/media/l0He9nwYaiP7M7zEs/giphy.gif)